 Safety, customer service and value for money are all key to the success of the railway.
-The National Rail Awards recognise outstanding achievements in Great Britain over the past year, but particularly look to reward initiatives which can be rolled out across the railway, to improve the industry’s longer term success and sustainability, and which compare well with international benchmarks.
+The National Rail Awards recognise outstanding achievements in Great Britain over the past year, but particularly look to reward initiatives which demonstrate measurable improvements in performance which can be rolled out across the railway, to improve the industry’s longer term success and sustainability, and which compare well with international benchmarks.

 Judging is rigorous, and the due diligence process will include visiting or interviewing all shortlisted entries.
 Final decisions are then taken by all the judges.

 - Entries will be shortlisted on the basis of the written submissions

 - All shortlisted entrants will then be invited to make a presentation to a panel which normally comprises three judges

 - For some awards, the panel may visit the site of short-listed applications, for familiarisation and verification purposes